hmosavand/hmosavand/hamid.md

 # Files

-All files here are my journey of be programmer and learning and i put here that maybe be good things for other to help them in this way and now I fill I am in the primary step of this journey.
+All files here are my journey of be programmer and learning and I put here that maybe be good things for other to help them in this way.

 good lock
 # lists